EricMGustafson/Eric-Gustafson/Interview Questions.md

 Elevator Pitch

-I'm a software developer with hundreds of hours in javascript and c#.
+I'm a software developer with experience working in Javascript, Node.js, C#, and MySQL.
 I've recently completed a coding boot camp and graduated without missing or failing an assignment.
-I created 10 web projects throughout the course on a near weekly basis.
-I plan on finding a job that will enable me to further develop my abilities while working on real development products that are used by people.
+Throughout this course I went from creating a landing page to creating a full-stack application.
+I have built projects with a team and have great communication skills.
+I have prior experience working with customers and helping find them solutions and frequently had to manage due dates to fulfill their orders.
+I hope to find a job that will enable me to further develop my abilities while working on real development products that are used by people.